- How Sleep Works

 The available variety of weighted sleep masks continues to grow in terms of materials, design, and purpose.
 Which mask you choose depends greatly on what features you’re looking for.
 Below, we’ll go over how weighted sleep masks work, and the benefits of using one.

 Weighted sleep masks stand apart from classic sleep masks not only because of their weight, but also because of their inner components.
+Most of these masks attach to the head using one of the following means:

 The type of fill, whether some variation of microbeads or flax seeds, will determine how the weight is distributed across your face.
 The fill combined with the fit of your mask will also result in how well it molds to your face.